martgil/webext-docs/messages.rst

 .. api-section-annotation-hack::

 Represents an attachment in a message.
+This includes all MIME parts with a *content-disposition* header set to :value:`attachment`, but also related parts like inline images.

 .. api-header::
    :label: object